Asymptotic robustness of entanglement in noisy quantum networks and graph connectivity: Asymptotic BS and GME

 \begin{proposition} The graph sequence $\cG=(G_n)_{n\in\N}$ is ABS in a given dimension $d$ iff $\lim_{n\to\infty}\overline{p_d(G_n)}=1.$ \end{proposition} \begin{proof} This is immediate given that $\overline{p_d(G_n)}\in[1/(d+1),1)$ for all $n$.
 In fact, the sequence $\cG$ being ABS implies that for any $\epsilon>0$ there exists $n_0\in\mathbb{N}$ such that for all $n\geq n_0$ the state $\sigma_d(G_n,1-\epsilon)$ is BS.
 By the hereditary property of biseparability stated in Proposition~\ref{prop:facts}~(ii), we conclude that being ABS is equivalent to the following condition: for any $\epsilon>0$ there exists $n_0\in\mathbb{N}$ such that for all $n\geq n_0$ we have $|\overline{p_d(G_n)}-1|\leq\epsilon$, which shows $\lim_{n\to\infty}\overline{p_d(G_n)}=1$ as claimed. \end{proof}

-\begin{remark} The notions of GME and BS are a dichotomy, i.e.\ a multipartite quantum states is either GME or BS.
+\begin{remark} The notions of GME and BS are a dichotomy, i.e.\ a multipartite quantum state is either GME or BS.
 On the other hand, the results presented in this subsection imply that if a sequence of graphs $\cG$ is ABS (resp.
 AGME), then it cannot be AGME (resp.
-ABS) but, in general, the reverse implation is not true.
+ABS) but, in general, the reverse implication is not true.
 This proves that the dichotomy GME/BS present at each stage disappears asymptotically.
-To see this consider the examples of graph sequences already presented in \cite{ASGME}: recall that the sequence of complete graphs $(K_n)_{n}$ of order $n$ is AGME while any sequence of trees $(T_n)_n$ of order $n$ is ABS.
-It follows then that the graph sequence $\cG=(G_n)_{n\in\N}$ defined by $G_{2n-1}=K_n$ and $G_{2n}=T_n$ is neither AGME nor ABS. \end{remark}
+To see this consider the examples of graph sequences already presented in \cite{ASGME}: recall that the sequence of complete graphs $(K_{n+1})_{n}$ is AGME while any sequence of trees $(T_{n+1})_n$ (where $T_n$ is a tree of order $n$) is ABS.
+It follows then that the graph sequence $\cG=(G_n)_{n\in\N}$ defined by $G_n=K_{n+1}$ if $n$ is odd and $G_n=T_{n+1}$ if $n$ is even is neither AGME nor ABS. \end{remark}

 The following characterizations will be useful in our proofs when we want to negate the AGME or ABS properties.
 Moreover, as a corollary, we obtain that all graph sequences that are neither AGME nor ABS are essentially of the artificial form mentioned in the preceding remark.